openflighthpc/flight-control/README.md

 ### AWS

 On AWS, projects can be tracked on an account or project tag level.
 For tracking by project tag, ensure that all desired resources are given a tag with the key `project` and the same value as `project_tag` saved for the project.
-Account level will include any subaccounts.
+A project tracked at account level will include any subaccounts.

 ##### Type and compute group tags